 Many people dream about the idea of jet-setting around the world full-time.
-However, a digital nomad traveling the world nonstop has made a shocking revelation that might surprise travelers, or perhaps it is relatable.
-He’s happier than ever, thanks to his decision – to quit nomadic traveling.
+However, one digital nomad traveling the globe nonstop made a not-so-surprising revelation that might surprise travelers.
+He’s happier than ever, thanks to his decision to quit nomadic traveling.

 For the sake of his story, we’ll call him Jack.